SherG/cool-iron/blog/quit-facebook.md

 ### Fact-checking or promoting orthodoxy?

 Consider:
-* Professor and author Gad Saad recently had such a warning label appended to a comment of his, because he linked to a page he was criticizing.
+* Professor and author <a href="https://www.concordia.ca/jmsb/faculty/gad-saad.html" target="blank">Gad Saad</a> recently had such a warning label appended to a comment of his, because he linked to a page he was criticizing.
 (Guilt by association.)
-* Similarly, a Princeton fellow and biologist Bret Weinstein, a self-described progressive, had a video interview flagged because his interview subject voiced concerns about mutations that might result from the age-tiered rollout of the COVID-19 vaccine.
+* Similarly, a Princeton fellow and biologist <a href="https://bretweinstein.net/" target="blank">Bret Weinstein</a>, a self-described progressive, had a video interview flagged because his interview subject voiced concerns about mutations that might result from the age-tiered rollout of the COVID-19 vaccine.
 The interviewer did not agree with those concerns but wanted to explore them -- with his audience -- in dialogue.
 Facebook fact-checkers decided this was a bad idea, and that anyone who wanted to discuss these ideas should only "listen" to what they had to say on the matter.
 * Facebook fact-checker Politifact had to <a href="https://twitter.com/EricRWeinstein/status/1396581749665140738" target="blank">walk back a previous "Pants on fire" label</a>.
 What their first fact-check did was simply endeavor to have readers adhere to the orthodoxy <em>du jour</em>.
 It missed entirely the wider context of the unknown.

 Where precision in fact-checking and 'intervention' is missing the results are censorship and suppression of speech nonetheless.